-Limited Open: \$500, Entry Fee 10% of added money or \$50,

-Rookie Professional: \$500, Entry Fee 10% of added money or \$50, jackpot

-Limited Non-Pro: \$500, Entry Fee 10% of added money or

-\$50, jackpot

-Rookie Level 2: \$200, Entry Fee \$20

-Rookie Level 1: Jackpot only, Entry Fee \$20

-Youth Classes: It is recommended that no prize money be offered for Youth classes.
+Limited Open: \$500, Entry Fee 10% of added money Rookie Professional: \$500, Entry Fee 10% of added money Limited Non-Pro: \$500, Entry Fee 10% of added money Rookie Level 2: \$200, Entry Fee \$20 Rookie Level 1: Jackpot only, Entry Fee \$20 Youth Classes: Recommended that no prize money be offered.

-- (a) The following classes may not be jackpotted: Open, Intermediate Open, Limited Open, and Non- Pro; other classes may be approved as a jackpot. - (b) The Open class must offer the equivalent or more added money than any other class at an event. - (c) When Intermediate classes are offered, the added money may not exceed the added money offered in either the Open or Non-Pro classes. - (d) Prime Time Non-Pro added money may not exceed the added money in the Intermediate Non-Pro class. - Rookie Level 1 and Level 2 entry fees may not exceed that e) of the Limited Non-Pro. - Rookie Level 1 entry fees may not exceed that of the (f) Rookie Level 2. - (g) Judge's fees may not exceed the entry fee. - (h) Show management must retain between thirty (30%) and fifty (50%) of the entry fees, all classes within the show must have the same retainage.
-Exception Aged Events.
+- (a) The following classes may not be jackpotted at major shows were added money is offered: Open, Intermediate Open, Limited Open, and Non- Pro; other classes may be approved as a jackpot. - (b) The Open class must offer the equivalent or more added money than any other class at an event. - (c) When Intermediate classes are offered, the added money may not exceed the added money offered in either the Open or Non-Pro classes. - (d) Prime Time Non-Pro added money may not exceed the added money in the Intermediate Non-Pro class. - e) Rookie Level 1 and Rookie Level 2 entry fees may not exceed that of the Limited Non-Pro. - (f) Rookie Level 1 entry fees may not exceed that of the Rookie Level 2. - (g) Judge's fees may not exceed the entry fee. - (h) When jackpotting a class, Show Management may retain 50% of the entry fees.
+All classes within the show must have the same retainage.
+Aged Events are exempted. - Entry fees for all approved events will not exceed 10% of the prize money. - (j) In regular Youth Reining, the entry fee may not exceed \$10.
+No Judges Fee or Office Fee will be charged in Youth Reining.
+It is recommended that no prize money be offered for Youth classes.